-4. I enjoy the element of weirdness in these: an eccentric activity by a suburban dad.
-At night, after kids are asleep, i’m in my home studio creating strange landscapes.
+>I enjoy the element of weirdness in these: an eccentric activity by a suburban dad.
+At night, after my kids are asleep, i’m in my home studio creating strange landscapes.
 A point of inspiration was Bas Jan Ader’s installations in his garage (particularly, Readers Digest Digested, 1970).
 I love the idea of a suburban space being the site of odd nighttime activities.

-6. I also thought a lot about the outsider artist Henry Darger, who was creating epic worlds in his small, cluttered apartment.
+>I also thought a lot about the outsider artist Henry Darger, who was creating epic worlds in his small, cluttered apartment.
 This link resulted in the inclusion of studies, notes and detritus related to the series as though some of the craziness of the studio crept into the gallery.
-It also made me stick to the use of found materials (non-art, non-model materials) as well as things that were brought to me by others who knew what I was up to.
+The Darger story also made me stick to the use of found materials (non-art, inexpensive materials) as well as things that were brought to me by others who knew what I was up to.
 An art teacher brought me a bucket of dried gel medium.
-Another brought me a bucket with moldy clay… and my kids likewise brought me rocks and natural materials.
+Another brought me a bucket with moldy clay… and my children likewise brought me rocks and natural materials.

-7. One last, important starting point was reading a news story about the possibility of a probe breaking through ice on one of Venus' moons to attempt to locate life.
-This set off a string of visions in my head that (and is why so many of these appear to be underwater).
+>One last, important starting point was reading a news story about the possibility of a probe breaking through ice on one of Venus' moons to attempt to locate life.
+This story set off a string of visions in my head… and is why so many of these appear to be underwater.